ArcBlock/forge-docs/src/sdk/javascript.md

 yarn add @arcblock/graphql-client moment
 ```

-Then, create an instance of GraphQLClient and `sendDeclareTx`:
+Then, create an instance of `GraphQLClient`, then call `sendDeclareTx` on that instance:

 ```javascript
 const { types } = require('@arcblock/mcrypto');